Andy Ibáñez Player Props: Tigers vs. Cardinals

 Andy Ibáñez At The Plate

+- Ibanez will look to extend his four-game hitting streak.
+He's batting .429 during his last outings.

-- In three of seven games this season, Ibanez has had at least one hit, including one game with multiple hits.
+- In four of eight games this year, Ibanez has had at least one hit, including one game with multiple hits.

-- In seven games played this season, he has not gone deep.
+- In eight games played this year, he has not hit a long ball.

-- Ibanez has driven in a run in one game this year, and it was more than one in that game.
+- Ibanez has an RBI in one game this season, and it was more than one in that game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.